barttermorshuizen/awesomeposter/docs/architecture/discovery-agent-backend.md

 - **Feature flags**: reuse `requireDiscoveryEnabled(event)` middleware that mirrors the `requireHitlEnabled` helper—flag values come from `packages/shared/src/config.ts` and environment variables populated at bootstrap.

 ### Scheduled Jobs (`server/jobs/discovery/*`)
 - **`ingest-sources.ts`** is a Nitropack job triggered via our existing `npm run dev:api` scheduler hook (use `nitro-cron` in production).
-It batches per-client source lists, fetches feeds with `node-fetch`, and normalizes to our in-house schema using adapters in `packages/shared/src/discovery/ingestion.ts`.
-When a source carries a `webList` block the job hydrates it alongside other config, iterates list containers/items, and maps configured fields before handing normalized payloads to the scoring queue.
+It batches per-client source lists, fetches feeds with `node-fetch`, normalizes to our in-house schema using adapters in `packages/shared/src/discovery/ingestion.ts`, then calls the synchronous scoring + dedup helpers before persisting.
+When a source carries a `webList` block the job hydrates it alongside other config, iterates list containers/items, maps configured fields, runs dedup/scoring in-process, and commits the transaction.
 - **`hydrate-health.ts`** (follow-up job) pings configured sources asynchronously and writes freshness/latency metrics into `discovery_sources.health_json`, enabling the UI health badges without a new service.
-- Jobs enqueue “needs scoring” items by inserting into `discovery_items` with status `pending_scoring`; the agents server polls this table via the shared repository.

-### Agents Server (`packages/agents-server`)
+### Processing Modules
-- **New capability: `DiscoveryScoringAgent`** lives under `src/agents/discovery-scoring.ts`.
-It reuses the existing OpenAI Agent runtime: register a tool that consumes normalized item payloads and emits score, rationale, topic tags, and dedupe signature.
-The orchestrator runs it as an asynchronous worker loop started alongside the existing app runner.
+- **Synchronous scoring helpers** live beside normalization (`packages/shared/src/discovery`). `scoreDiscoveryItem` accepts normalized payloads and returns score, rationale, topic tags, and a dedupe signature.
+The ingestion job calls this function inline—no orchestrator loop is required.
-- **Duplicate detection** is handled in a deterministic TypeScript utility `calculateDedupHash` under `packages/shared`, but conflict resolution (merge vs. suppress) is orchestrated by an agent capability `DiscoveryDedupTool`.
-When the hash already exists, the agent records the relationship in `discovery_duplicates` and sets the item status to `suppressed`.
-- **SSE telemetry**: rather than invent a new channel, the scoring loop emits `AgentEvent` frames through the existing `signalAgentEvent` helper.
-Nitro subscribers translate relevant frames into discovery SSE payloads for dashboard widgets.
-- **Persistence adapters**: add `DiscoveryRepository` under `packages/agents-server/src/services/discovery-repository.ts`, built with Drizzle and the same connection factory as HITL (`createDbClient`).
-No new ORM tooling required.
+- **Deterministic dedup** uses a shared utility (`calculateDiscoveryFingerprint`) invoked during ingestion before the database write.
+When a fingerprint collision occurs we upsert `discovery_duplicates` and set the item status to `suppressed` within the same transaction.
+- **Lifecycle orchestration** happens in `server/utils/discovery-repository.ts`, which wraps persistence in a unit of work that writes `discovery_items`, `discovery_scores`, and metrics together before committing so scoring and dedup stay coupled to ingestion success.
+- **Telemetry emission** continues to flow through `emitDiscoveryEvent`, but frames are produced directly from ingestion once the transaction commits, eliminating the previous agent event relay.

 ## Data Model Additions
 All tables are additive to `packages/db/src/schema.ts` and maintain foreign-key alignment with existing entities.